Consultation has concluded.

 Erskine Park Urban Reinvestment is an innovative project by Penrith City Council to revitalise public spaces and deliver a new residential offering to the suburb.

 As part of the Greater Western Sydney region, Erskine Park is located 42 kilometres west of the Sydney central business district and is approximately 20 kilometres from both the Penrith and Parramatta CBD’s.
-It's a thriving established community that provides an abundance of parks, excellent transport links and amenities.
+It's a thriving established community that is well connected, with quality open space and amenities.

-Penrith City Council has combined its extensive experience in urban planning and design to rejuvenate underutilised public open space reserves into vibrant new residential places to grow the Erskine Park community.
-This exciting opportunity will feature approximately fourteen residential lots.
+Penrith City Council has combined its extensive experience in urban planning and design to rejuvenate underutilised open space reserves into vibrant new residential places to grow the Erskine Park community.
+This exciting opportunity will deliver approximately fourteen residential lots.

 To stay up to date on the project, please email property@penrith.city(External link).